pandas-dev/pandas/doc/source/groupby.rst

 .. note::

-   Some functions when applied to a groupby object will act as a **filter** on the input, returning a reduced shape of the original (and potentitally eliminating groups), but with the index unchanged.
+   Some functions when applied to a groupby object will act as a **filter** on the input, returning a reduced shape of the original (and potentially eliminating groups), but with the index unchanged.
    Passing ``as_index=False`` will not affect these transformation methods.

    For example: ``head, tail``.